-At December 31, 2017, the balance of the Association's 2011 Extraordinary Prepayment Fund exceeded \$50,000.
-Accordingly, on February 15, 2018, as discussed in Note 8, the Association made extraordinary mandatory prepayments/redemptions as follows.
+At December 31, 2018, the balance of the Association's 2011 Extraordinary Prepayment Fund exceeded \$50,000.
+Accordingly, on February 15, 2019, in accordance with provisions of the Trust Indenture, the Association made extraordinary mandatory prepayments/redemptions of certain of its 2011A Retained Term Bonds and 2011A1 New Term Bonds.
+See Note 8 for more information.